 Everyone and their mother should know that – by now – there are circumstances (and we know they exist) where “ghosting” is actually encouraged or necessary in order to protect a person’s well-being.
 You might say ceasing contact – especially in dating – is necessary for an instance where someone simply isn’t accepting of rejection. *This especially applies to abuse and manipulation tactics such as coercion, shame, obsessive or possessive behaviors, gaslighting, aggression, targeted threats, etc.

-Moreover, there are obviously common scenarios that may leave you in a place of uncertainty, doubt, or insecurity – circumstances that literally make you go, “WTF just happened?”
-When someone isn’t blatantly interested in you, of course it’s normal to wonder where and what [you and the situation] went wrong or fell short.
+Moreover, there are obviously common scenarios that may leave you in a place of uncertainty, doubt, or insecurity – circumstances where someone you’re dating goes MIA and you go, “WTF just happened?”
+When someone isn’t blatantly interested in you, of course it’s normal to wonder where and what went wrong.
+It is natural to want closure with something you care about, though if you know me from some of my other posts, we can’t always expect to get the closure we want nor are we to depend on it for *moving on*.

-On that note, is it really THAT important to know that someone you were just dating (who you barely scratched the surface with) was no longer interested because of [said quirk, hobby, passion, character trait, personality-type, lifestyle, core value, or dating standard] as if that has ZERO chance of being desirable to the next person?
-They’re not ghosting you if they only skimmed the surface and found something they didn’t like.
+On that note, is it really THAT important to know that someone you were just dating (who you barely scratched the surface with) was no longer interested because of said quirk, hobby, passion, character trait, personality-type, lifestyle, core value, or dating standard…as if that has ZERO chance of being desirable to the next person?
+They’re not ghosting you if they only skimmed the surface and dipped over something menial they didn’t like.

 They never actually initiated or insinuated interest in the first place

 Now I understand this one can be a little confusing, because why would someone toy around with another if they weren’t at all interested?
-I think there are some pretty simple explanations to consider.
+The people who ghost are predominantly those who, at one point, seem or appear interested, right?
+Well, I think there are some pretty simple explanations to consider.

-• People like to talk.
+- People like to talk.
 Whether they’re interested or find you interesting or not.
-We can’t act like it’s impossible to interact with someone solely out of the desire to conversate and nothing else.
+We can’t act like it’s impossible to interact with someone solely out of the desire to conversate if for no other reason.

-• People like the attention.
+- People like the attention.
 Hello, there are those who will nurse the bottle they’re being fed even if they won’t go back for seconds.
-Let’s not pretend the flattery isn’t nice to enjoy without other motives or returning the favor.
+Let’s not pretend the flattery isn’t nice to enjoy without further motives, reciprocation or returning the favor.

-• Ladies, there are far and FEW reasons guys will turn down an opportunity.
+- Ladies, there are far and FEW reasons guys will turn down an opportunity.
 When I say guys will shoot their shot, I mean it, with or without interest.
 Plainly, it would surprise me to know that there are guys who won’t have sex with someone their not interested in, especially if the offer presented itself.
-But I rarely find that to be the case.
+But I rarely find that level of self-restraint, and common sense, to be the default.
 That being said, guys are much, much less likely to turn down the opportunity regardless of whether they’re interested.

 We really can’t take every single act or word as assumed interest.
 As difficult as it may be, ladies, we’re really good at taking a, “I had a really good time tonight,” as to mean, “I want to marry you.”
 So no wonder it burns like hell when a guy says that to ultimately never get back with you about a next date.
 Fact of the matter is, the wordage is nice and all but it doesn’t completely insinuate interest.
-He could have legitimately had a good time…and that be it.
+He could have legitimately had a good time…when that may be totally true, but that simply be it.